8 Prawning Places In Singapore Open 24h Or Till Late With Sessions From $16/Hour

 Prawning in Singapore

-Nothing beats catching your own seafood, kampung style, and having them cooked fresh on the spot.
-Prawning is probably one of the chillest pastimes in SG, where you get to socialise with your friends while still engaging in an activity that offers a tasty reward.
-It’s also a good gateway into the world of fishing, as prawns are smaller and struggle less than their finned counterparts.
+Nothing beats catching your own seafood kampung style, and cooking them fresh on the spot.
+Prawning is probably one of the chillest pastimes in SG, where you can socialise with your friends while engaging in an activity that offers a tasty reward.
+If this sounds good to you, check out these 8 prawning places in Singapore.

 All you need is some bait, patience, and a few deft tugs.
-If this sounds interesting to you, check out these 8 prawning places in Singapore where you can catch your prawns, and eat them too.

-1. Bait N Catch @ Aranda Country Club – From $11/h
+1. Bait N Catch @ Aranda Country Club

-Image credit: Bait N Catch Facebook
+Image credit: Bait N Catch via Facebook

 They also provide free-flow chicken heart baits, so you can maximise your loot.
 For the pros, you’re welcome to bring your own rods and bait too.

-Image credit: Bait N Catch Facebook
+Image credit: Bait N Catch

 If you’ve got kids interested in prawning as a hobby, you’ll be glad to know that they hold friendly competitions here.
 Recently, they organised one for kids under 12, and winners got to walk away with prawning vouchers, a certificate, and a suave trophy.